gohar94/Daakia/README.md

 * xyz@lse.ac.uk

 ### Tested?
-It has been *barely tested* a couple of times for an inbox size of about 6000 mails.
+It has been *barely tested* a couple of times for an inbox size of about 6000 mails. :neutral_face:

 ### Feedback/Contact
-Don't hesitate to throw in your own code or feedback on this junk. goharirfan94 [at] gmail [dot] com
+Don't hesitate to throw in your own code or feedback on this junk.

+:email: goharirfan94 [at] gmail [dot] com :neck_beard: